haraldfianbakken/AZ.Extensions.DynamicDeployment/README.md

 - Inject function return values
 - Dynamic evaluation on parameters on deployment
 - Dynamic evaluation/injection for default values on template
+- Use in advanced deployment scenarios - e.g. generalized deployments where variables are evaluated per 'asset/customer'

 ## Syntax
 To have the 'evaluator' work - you need to add a 'magic' string in your files with.
 The magic string has the following format : $pwsh[<$variable>] $pwsh[{<func_with_variables}]